 NCEA Expands "Student to Student" Fundraising Campaign

-NCEA’s campaign for Hurricane Harvey relief embraces additional Catholic schools in hurricane-affected areas.
+NCEA’s campaign for hurricane relief embraces additional Catholic schools in affected areas.

-The National Catholic Educational Association’s (NCEA) fundraising campaign, Student to Student: A Catholic School Response to Hurricane Harvey, launched on September 1, will be expanded to include Catholic school communities also affected by Hurricane Irma and the campaign has been renamed "Student to Student: A Catholic School Response for Hurricane Relief 2017."
+The National Catholic Educational Association’s (NCEA) fundraising campaign, Student to Student: A Catholic School Response to Hurricane Harvey, launched on September 1, will be expanded to include Catholic school communities also affected by Hurricanes Irma and Maria, and the campaign has been renamed "Student to Student: A Catholic School Response for Hurricane Relief 2017."

 Catholic schools are finding imaginative ways to contribute to the Student to Student campaign.
 From car washes to “Jeans Days” to buckets to collect loose change, the fund continues to grow as Catholic schools push to meet the challenge to collect the equivalent of at least $1 from every Catholic school family across the country.